Savoy Brown: The 90s & beyond

+With Malachowski, Sorrentino and Cotton, Savoy Brown signed to Blind Pig Records and released the studio album Strange Dreams in 2003 and the live collection You Should Have Been There! in 2004.
+Malachowski left the band in 2005.
+Cotton followed later in the year and was replaced by Mario Staiano.
+This new trio issued Steel in 2007.
+In August 2009, Sorrentino was forced to leave the group due to illness, with Pat DeSalvo taking his place.
+Later in the year, Staiano was also replaced by Garnet Grimm, and Joe Whiting joined on lead vocals and saxophone.
+Voodoo Moon was released in 2011.
+Whiting left in late 2012.

+Simmonds eventually returned to performing lead vocals, and after 2014 the group went on to release a slew of studio and live albums.
+In 2015, billed as Kim Simmonds and Savoy Brown, their album, The Devil to Pay, reached number four on the US Billboard Top Blues Albums chart.

+Kim Simmonds died on 13 December 2022 and the band disbanded shortly after his death.

 During the band's active years, they toured the world and recorded regularly, with only Simmonds having been in the band since its beginning.
 Original member and harmonica player John O'Leary is still active on the British blues circuit with his band Sugarkane.
 After leaving Savoy Brown for the first time in the 1970s singer Dave Walker joined Fleetwood Mac for one album, and in early 1978 became the temporary lead singer for Black Sabbath.
 Bassists have included: Andy Pyle, who played with Mick Abrahams from Jethro Tull in Blodwyn Pig, then later with The Kinks; John Humphrey, who would go on to work with many major artists, including Carole King; Gary Moore; and Andy Silvester, who played with Wha-Koo after Chicken Shack.
 Savoy Brown also provided an outlet for keyboardist and guitarist Paul Raymond, who later went on to join UFO.
 Drummer Keith Boyce reformed Heavy Metal Kids and is currently active with that group.
 Singer Ralph Morman disappeared from the scene in the mid-1980s until emerging in 2011 with plans for a solo project.
 Guitarist Barry Paul became a successful studio owner in Los Angeles.
 Singer Jimmy Kunes, who fronted the band during the mid-1980s, is currently the singer for the reformed supergroup Cactus.

-Their first album for Blind Pig Records, Strange Dreams, was released in 2003.
-The band released another record, Steel, in 2007.
-Their album, Voodoo Moon, was released by Ruf Records in 2011.
-In 2015, billed as Kim Simmonds and Savoy Brown, their album, The Devil to Pay, reached number four on the US Billboard Top Blues Albums chart.